andreas-becker/project-ASVS-User-Stories/Authentication/2_1_1-Authentication_Password-min-length.md

 **Story**:
 As a Security Engineer\
-I want to ensure that a password of at least 12 characters is set, so that I reduce exposure of my system against brute force attacks.
+I want to ensure that a password of at least 12 characters is set\
+So that I reduce exposure of my system against brute force attacks.

 ## Scenario